- About Us

 Interpreters are available to ensure that deaf and hard of hearing community members are served in a timely manner.

 The CARES Team can be contacted by phone to provide support and information at any time, day or night.
-A team member meets with any member of the community who is considering making a report to Public Safety and travels to the Public Safety Department to accompany them.
-A team member may also travel to another safe location if a community member is in a crisis related to an incident of sexual assault, harassment, relationship violence and/or stalking and would like a CARES team member present but isn’t comfortable involving Public Safety.
+A team member meets with any member of the RIT community who is considering making a report to Public Safety and travels to the Public Safety Department to accompany them.
+A team member may also travel to another safe location on campus, if a community member is in a crisis related to an incident of sexual assault, harassment, relationship violence and/or stalking and would like a CARES team member present but isn’t comfortable involving Public Safety.